● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Zero-cost checkpoint & replay

-$ chidori run agent.star \
+$ chidori run agent.ts \

 --replay session.json